 For a cake that really stands out in the crowd, this beautiful ginger bundt cake recipe is sure to be a hit in any home this Christmas.
-With a dash of cinnamon and a sprig of holly to finish, this delicious cake makes the perfect festive dessert!
-Use with our fancy ring cake tin for a quick, effective and all-round lovely seasonal treat.
+With a dash of cinnamon, add a sprig of holly to finish, this delicious cake makes the perfect festive dessert!

 If you want a cake without the bake then this could be just the thing for you!
 This fantastic fridge cake recipe is perfect those of you that would rather preserve your baking skills, keep things mess-free or just plain avoid the oven altogether.
 The cranberries in the cake are perfect for keeping things deliciously festive and the array of chocolatey ingredients are sure to make this yummy treat a firm favourite with family and friends this year!

 Some of you may be very familiar with it already but, for many, serving a traditional Scottish Black Bun will make a wonderful change to the Christmas spread this year.
 The moist and fruity bake consists of dense fruit cake surrounded by pastry that is then baked in a simple loaf tin.
-Craft Company’s very own Kathryn gave this Scottish favourite a go and was really impressed with the outcome – check out her review here!
+Craft Company’s very own Kathryn gave this Scottish favourite a go and was really impressed with the outcome.

 Because who doesn’t like chocolate cake?
 This beautiful festive bake is perfect for the whole family and friends of all ages!
 You could even make your favourite basic chocolate cake and decorate it with Christmas cake decorations for a festive touch.
 Easy peasy deliciousness!